 The Joy Emery Collection

 The University of Rhode Island Collection

 University of Rhode Island Library, Distinctive Collections,

 Kingston, RI 02881

-The archive has over 30,000 patterns from the 1860s though 2000 cataloged in CoPA; 90% of the collection is scanned.
+The archive has over 60,000 patterns from the 1860s though 2010 cataloged in CoPA; 90% of the collection is scanned.
 Additional materials include and extensive collection of tailoring journals, fashion periodicals, pattern catalogs and books related to making garments and dating from the mid-19th century.
-The catalog of these materials can be found in the URI Library under HELIN Catalog.
-Additional materials include Betty Williams research papers, the complete catalog is available here.
+The catalog of these materials can be found in the URI Library here.
+Additional materials include Betty Williams research papers.

 130 -9 Ave.
 S.E.